benjaminrust/graphconnect/README.md

         1. You should see your object listed Click on it (ex Lead)

-# Reproducing Graph From Above Image
+# Reproducing Engagement Graph From Above Image

 1. Unlocking Hidden Connections